alextidz/Image-Classifier-using-Machine-Learning---Solo-Project/README.md

 - Jupyter Notebook - For running and testing the functions written in the main code, and providing corresponding data visualisations

 ## Project Structure
-This broken down into the following:
+This project is broken down into the following:

 - Main Python code - "coc131_cw.py"
 - Jupyter Notebook test code - "test1.ipynb"